“Even though He slay me, yet will I trust Him” (Job 13:15).

 No one should ever quit Jesus when God’s people mistreat him.

-The Lord was crucified by the religious people, some of whom were convinced they were doing God’s work.
+The Lord was crucified by the religious people, convinced they were doing God’s work.

 What would knock you out of the game?

 So what would it take, we ask the Christian workers in the audience, for you to walk away from the Lord’s work and cause you to turn your back on Him?

 How badly would they have to treat you to make you give up on Jesus?